vikasb512/Capstone-Project/README.md

 The Project is split into three notebooks:

-1. EDA Notebook
+1. EDA Notebook: Initial EDA and Data Understanding
-2. Convert DCIM to Jpg
+2. Convert DCIM to Jpg: Converting the given DCIM image dataset to jpg for workability.
 3. Capstone Project CNN Modeling

 The CNN modeling notebook utulizes the first two notebooks for the modeling process.